The violin may be small, but its power is unmistakable, and its versatility makes it useful in almost every genre.

 Local shops that carry violins:

-Violin’s a more popular choice over the viola, but for students who’d like to learn to play the violin’s larger cousin, we have an instructor ready to teach it!
+Violin’s a more popular choice over the viola, but for students who’d like to learn to play the violin’s larger cousin, our violin instructor Megan Berson is ready to teach it!
 Viola uses a lower clef in sheet music, and produces a slightly darker, richer sound, somewhere between a violin and a cello.